gardeneda/Practice/README.md

 # practices
-Mini-programming for my personal hands-on learning. ** NOT PROJECTS OR PART OF PORTFOLIO
+Mini-programming for my personal hands-on learning.

+**THESE ARE NOT PROJECTS NOR ARE THEY PART OF THE PORTFOLIO